 Finally, our VP of Engineering, Lars Wiesner, announced this year’s winners in each category.
 A select panel of judges picked one overall winner, while employees around the world also got to vote for a Viewer’s Choice.

 Congrats to all of our winners and thanks to all of this year’s passionate teams and participants, as well as our professional jury.

 Thanks to all for your contribution!
 And who knows?
-You might see some of these innovations integrated into Selligent Marketing Cloud in the future.
+You might see some of these innovations integrated into Marigold Engage in the future.